val314159/christophergs.github.io/about.md

 		<br><br>

-		I also enjoy writing fiction.
-My Science Fiction short story "Bodyware", which explores the future of wearable technology, won the 2014 Aeon Science Fiction Prize.
+		I also enjoy reading and writing fiction.
+My Science Fiction short story "Bodyware", which explores the future of wearable technology, won the <a href="http://www.albedo1.com/2015/07/16/aeon-award-2014-winners/">2014 Aeon Science Fiction Prize.</a>

 		<p>Now you know a bit about what makes me tick, and what I can offer.
 If you have anything you'd like to discuss, please feel free to drop me an email at